-The currently agreed harvest strategy (Bray 2004) includes explicit measures to reduce exploitation rates as stocks approach or exceed lower reference levels.
-However this harvest strategy does not currently include explicit measures to be more precautionary as uncertainty about stock status increases.
+The currently agreed harvest strategy (Bray 2004) includes explicit measures to reduce exploitation rates as stocks approach or exceed a number of reference levels that are below the reference levels experienced currently.
+These measures were proposed to allow the managers to invoke restrictions in harvest if declines become apparent.
+The one thing the harvest strategy does not currently include are explicit measures to be more precautionary as uncertainty about stock status increases.
 This indicator does not therefore meet the 80 scoring guideline.